Skip to content

 @cluster_name_k8s:k?s* // Fuzzy match

-# Query under meta where service = ruoyi-mysql-k8s
+# Query service under meta = ruoyi-mysql-k8s

 @meta.service:ruoyi-mysql-k8s // Exact match